micropython/micropython/docs/reference/constrained.rst

 **Buffers**

-When accessing devices such as UARTs and I2C instances, using pre-allocated buffers avoids the creation of needless objects.
+When accessing devices such as instances of UART, I2C and SPI interfaces, using pre-allocated buffers avoids the creation of needless objects.
 Consider these two loops:

 .. code::

     while True:
-        var = i2c.recv(100, 10)
+        var = spi.read(100)
         # process data

     buf = bytearray(100)
     while True:
-        i2c.recv(buf, 10)
+        spi.readinto(buf)
         # process data in buf

 The first creates a buffer on each pass whereas the second re-uses a pre-allocated